 Step 3: Document current investments.

-Here you're documenting all of your accounts of a given type, as well as their most recent values.
-While our IPS template requires you to amalgamate all of your accounts of a given type--the IRAs for both you and your spouse, for example--you can append additional pages to create a more granular view of your holdings.
+Here you’re documenting all of your accounts of a given type, as well as their most recent values.
+While our IPS template requires you to amalgamate all of your accounts of a given type--the IRAs for both you and your spouse, for example--you can append additional pages if you’d like to create a more granular view of your holdings.